PenKK/MIDIA/README.md

     - Adjust tempo of the project.
     - Adjust pitch of audio.
     - Create melodies via piano roll.
-    - Cut, copy, paste, and delete audio clips and MIDI notes.
-    - Allow for the user to able to load in audio files that they want to use.
 - Playback of the project within the program.
-- Save and load progress via MIDI files
+- Save and load progress
 - All of the above via a graphical user interface
     - View and edit the timeline